Hurriyat chief’s son in terror ranks fighting occupational forces says father

 The new chief of the Tehrik-e-Hurriyat, Mohammad Ashraf Sehrai has refused to re-call his son who joined the Hizbul Mujahideen recently.
 An image of Sehrai's son, Junaid Ahmed posing with a rifle had surfaced recently.

 On Saturday, the J&K Director General of Police, S P Vaid urged Sehrai to prevail upon his son to return to the mainstream.
-Sehrai on the other hand claimed that after he rejected Vaid's offer, the police arrested his elder son, Rashid Khan.
+Sehrai, on the other hand, claimed that after he rejected Vaid's offer, the police arrested his elder son, Rashid Khan.
 He said that his elder son was picked up by the police after he filed a missing complaint to track down Junaid.

 He further went on to say that it was his son's choice to fight occupational forces.